hoprnet/hoprnet/.processes/devrel.md

 The purpose of this process is to streamline the interaction and resource sharing between HOPR's _tech_ team and other departments at HOPR.

-## Community Team
+## Comm Team

 ### Allocating tech's resources

-Community team is expected to create github issues in [this repository](https://github.com/hoprnet/hopr-devrel).
+Comm team is expected to create github issues in [this repository](https://github.com/hoprnet/hopr-devrel).

 - should use [RFM](https://github.com/hoprnet/hopr-devrel/blob/main/.github/ISSUE_TEMPLATE/request-for-minting-hoprboost-nft.md) template for minting NFTs
 - should use [Request Tech Work](https://github.com/hoprnet/hopr-devrel/blob/main/.github/ISSUE_TEMPLATE/request-for-tech-work.md) template for other work